Switzerland is a marvel of nature, with its stunning landscape and fantastic weather.

 Switzerland is an easy European country to travel to with kids (although a pretty expensive one too).
 That said, it is a safe and convenient country to travel around.

-You can easily rent a car, together with a child seat, in order to travel around on your own schedule while keeping your little one safe.
+You can easily rent a car in Switzerland, together with a child seat, in order to travel around on your own schedule while keeping your little one safe.

 Plus, a lot of the cities and towns are fairly flat, making it easy for you to maneuver a stroller around.